 Tristen Brush

 Tristen is a Master’s student at the University of British Columbia.
-His work builds on previous research done on elk to apply camera trap distance sampling as a method for estimating the population of other culturally important species such as black-tailed deer and black bears.
+Her work builds on previous research done on elk to apply camera trap distance sampling as a method for estimating the population of other culturally important species such as black-tailed deer and black bears.

 Alexia Constantinou